Nagorno-Karabakh: Disputed region to cease to exist on January 1, president declares

 “Dissolve all state institutions and organisations under their departmental subordination by January 1, 2024, and the Republic of Nagorno-Karabakh (Artsakh) ceases to exist,” said a decree signed by President Samvel Shakhramanyan.

+On Thursday, Russia, which has sent peacekeepers to the region, said it had noted the dissolution of the ethnic Armenian region.

+"We have taken notice of this and are closely monitoring the situation.
+Our peacekeepers continue to assist people," spokesman Dmitry Peskov said.
+The Kremlin was in contact with Azerbaijan on humanitarian linked issues, he added.

-The document referred to an agreement reached last week to end the fighting under which Azerbaijan will allow the “free, voluntary and unhindered movement” of Nagorno-Karbakh residents in exchange for the disarming of troops in Armenia.
+The document refers to an agreement reached last week to end the fighting under which Azerbaijan will allow the “free, voluntary and unhindered movement” of Nagorno-Karabakh residents in exchange for the disarming of troops in Armenia.

 It was issued as tens of thousands of ethnic Armenians fled in the wake of Azerbaijan's military offensive to reclaim full control over the disputed region.